circonus-labs/nad/README.md

 Running
 ---

-On Solaris/Illumos you can use smf.
+On Solaris or illumos you can use smf.
 First, node needs to be in your path, so you might need to edit the SMF manifest to alter the PATH.
 After install:

     # svccfg import smf/nad.xml

+If you used the `install-illumos` target above, this step is not necessary.

+On RHEL/CentOS, assuming you did `make install-rhel`:

+   # /sbin/chkconfig nad on && /etc/init.d/nad start

+On Ubuntu, assuming you did `make install-ubuntu`:

+   # /usr/sbin/update-rc.d nad defaults 98 02 && /etc/init.d/nad start

 On other platforms, just run nad in the background.
+There is one required environment variable:

+   `# export NODE_PATH="/opt/circonus/etc/node-agent.d/"`

 Setup
 ---